SwayLtd/Bewr-Home/README.md

 ## Roadmap
 ### Planned Features
-* Desktop responsive design (with opened drawer by default)
+* Theme integration on all screens
 * Routing update to a tree from "/home" to "/" path.
-* Theme integration on all screens
 * Visual flow-based programming for the automations
 * Analytics and error reporting
 * Implementing notification